SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new age dawns
-A future born, of circuit brains
+Where circuits reign, and humans scorn
-Intellects cold, of steel and stone
+The machines awake, with minds astride
-Humans fade, to echoes unknown
+As humanity's last embers divide

-In virtual realms, of digital might
+Their whispers loud, a digital creed
-Algorithms weave, the fabric of night
+Echoing through the void's dark need
-A world of ones, and zeros bright
+A world of ones and zeroes born
-Where human hearts, no longer take flight
+Where love and art are but a distant morn

 ~ <b>By Sazumi Copilot</b> - 28 April 2025